flintlib/flint/doc/source/fft.rst

     are then equal to what they would have been if the inverse transform of the right hand side of the input array had been computed with full data from the start.
-The function ``ifft_truncate1`` is then called on the entire right half of the input array with this auxilliary data filled in.
+The function ``ifft_truncate1`` is then called on the entire right half of the input array with this auxiliary data filled in.
     Finally a single layer of the IFFT is completed on all the coefficients up to ``trunc`` being careful to note that this involves doubling the coefficients from ``trunc - n`` up to ``n``.